elliotherriman/website/_posts/2018-03-21-the-illusion-of-player-choice.markdown

 ---
 layout: post
-title: "Ignorance, Bliss, And The Illusion Of Player Choice"
+title: "The Illusion Of Branching Narratives"
-subtitle: Telltale Games have spent years lying to our faces.
-I think it's time we give them some credit for it.
+subtitle: Narratives, zombies, and the theory of wrestling.
 ---

-_I haven't played season three of The Walking Dead and I probably never will._
+_Telltale Games know they have no choice but to lie to our faces.
+I think it's about time we give them some credit for it._